 Restricted to Student Instruction

-Most software applications available in the CLSE are licensed as a “Student Instruction License.”
-This includes work related to a University of Michigan (U-M) course in which the student is currently enrolled and will receive a grade.
+Most software applications available in the CLSE are licensed as a “Student Instruction” license.
+This includes work for a U-M course in which a student is currently enrolled.
 Students who are enrolled in a U-M course during the current term are granted access automatically to run software licensed for student instruction.
-In addition, anyone assigned a role of primary instructor, secondary instructor, graduate student instructor (GSI), or grader of a U-M course in the current term will be granted access automatically.
+In addition, anyone assigned a role of primary instructor, secondary instructor, or graduate student instructor (GSI) of a U-M course in the current term will be granted access automatically.

 Restricted to Academic Research

-In addition to student instruction, some software applications are also available for use as an “Academic Research License.”
-This includes student research, which must be directly related to obtaining a degree from U-M. Some software may also be licensed for non-commercial research use by regular employees.
+In addition to student instruction, some software applications are also available for use as an “Academic Research” license, which includes student research directly related to obtaining a degree from U-M. Some software may also be licensed for non-commercial research use by regular employees.
 CAEN may, on a case-by-case basis and depending on license terms or availability, grant research staff with regular appointments (as verified by University data systems) access to software applications licensed for academic research (see Requesting Access to Specific Software Applications).

 Restricted to University Role

-Most software applications have license terms that restrict their use only individuals with a particular role or position at the University of Michigan and/or College of Engineering.
-For example, many instructional and research applications are only licensed for use by students or faculty, but would not be available to individuals who are temporary employees or visiting scholars.
+Most software applications have license terms that restrict their use only individuals with a particular role or position at U-M. For example, many instructional and research applications are licensed for use by Michigan Engineering students or faculty, but would not be available to temporary employees or visiting scholars.
 Refer to our software listings to determine which role(s) are eligible to use a given software application.

 Individuals who would not otherwise have access to certain software may request access to individual applications (see Requesting Access to Specific Software Applications).
 CAEN administrators review all requests against license terms for the requested application(s), and grant access on a case-by-case basis according to eligibility and availability.